Five points from the EEPE5 in Baden-Württemberg.

 Aim: To strengthen potential for research and innovation and supporting the shift to a resource efficient and low carbon economy.

 Priorities: Increase research and innovation (especially specific targets 1, 2 and 3 of the Operational Programme (ERDF, Priority A 01 1b) Impact: cluster development, support to, and increase of, innovative SMEs (including the RIS3 clusters), more new products and services.

 To be improved: Cluster development is an integral part of the Baden-Württemberg innovation policy, however the dovetailing between technology and services is often missing.
 A much more integrated policy development is needed in which social, economic and spatial domains are involved.
 Thus the State Government of Baden-Württemberg is using the OP to foster cross-sectorial exchange between technology providers, component suppliers and service providers.

 One important aspect in this initiative is the combination of new technologies with care and health services to implement new breakthrough technical as well as social innovations.
 This policy instrument, however, could be improved by integrating the demand side into the innovation process in a more effective way – i.e. by using Smart Care Living Labs.
 This offers a great opportunity for tackling the specific targets 1, 2 and 3 of the Operational Programme (ERDF, Priority A 01 1b) and to strengthen the cluster development in Baden-Württemberg significantly.

-First round of regional stakeholder meetings has been completed with success
+The second round of stakeholder meetings in Region Malopolska was completed with success.